 In fact, dynamic bindings use something more powerful than just a property name, they can use a property path.
 A property path is a series of property names separated by periods.
 We've already seen an example: application.userName.
-This is equivalent to the Java code getApplication().getUserName().
+This is equivalent to the Java code getApplication().getUserName(), except that the actual class of each object is used, rather than the declared type of each method.